2025 Pro Kabaddi League

 The 2025 Pro Kabaddi League is the 12th edition of the Pro Kabaddi League, a franchise-based Kabaddi league in India, organised by Mashal Sports since 2014.
 The season began on 29 August 2025.

 Haryana Steelers are the defending champions, winning their maiden title in the previous edition.

 In the final of PKL 12, Dabang Delhi K.C. won the second title by defeating Puneri Paltan.

 Participating teams

-The same 12 teams from the previous season returned to compete in the 2025 Pro Kabbadi League.
+The same 12 teams from the previous season returned to compete in the 2025 Pro Kabaddi League.